 The next three years.
-In this chapter, we share our strategic goals for the next three inancial years and ou.
+In this chapter, we share our strategic goals for the next three financial years and our refreshed organisational values.

 Glossary.
-We define our data and complaints.

-complaint categories.
-This will help you understand some specthe report.
+We define our data and complaints terminology and take you through our complaint categories.
+This will help you understand some specific wording we use in the report.